VaibhavSaini19/BootBlox/CONTRIBUTING.md

 ### Note:

 -   Please ask for an assignment under the issue you would like to solve before making a PR.
-If an issue doesn't exists, feel free to make one first
+If an issue doesn't exists, feel free to make a new one first
 -   Please make sure to enable GitHub Actions under the `actions` tab in your fork, to pass all the CI test after making a PR

 ### Steps to add Code block: